-Complete the CA application with the amended block checked and submit to the board office within 30 days of the change.
+Login to your My BELS Account (company account, not an individual account) and select the CA amendment and complete within 30 days of the change.
 There is no charge to amend your CA.

-Complete the CA application with the amended block checked and submit to the board office within 30 days of the office being opened.
+Login to your My BELS Account (company account, not an individual account) and select the CA amendment and complete within 30 days of the office being opened.
 There is no charge to amend your CA.

-Complete the CA application with the amended block checked and submit to the board office within 30 days of the change.
+Login to your My BELS Account (company account, not an individual account) and select the CA amendment and complete within 30 days of the change.
 There is no charge to amend your CA. You will also need to contact the Secretary of State’s office to change your company name.